rzhang0716/Data-Science/Database-SQL/readme.md

 #### Question #577: Write an SQL query to report the name and bonus amount of each employee with a bonus less than 1000.
 select name, bonus from Employee e1 left join Bonus b on e1.empId = b.empId where bonus < 1000 or bonus is null;

+#### Question #584: Write an SQL query to report the IDs of the customer that are not referred by the customer with id = 2.
+select name from Customer where referee_id != 2 or referee_id is null;

 #### Question #595: Write a SQL solution to output big countries' name, population and area.
 SELECT name, population, area FROM World WHERE population > 25000000 OR area > 3000000;